Academic Catalog 2024-2025

 Students will examine past and present methods of teaching a second language, drawing on their own experiences to enhance the discussions and understandings.
 Models and principles for immersion instruction will be contrasted with second language instructional principles.
 Observation and analysis of a variety of methodologies in action at the Language Villages will help students define their personal instructional philosophy and methodology.

-Students will be introduced to the vocabulary, theory, primary principles, methods and techniques of qualitative and quantitative methods of inquiry.
-Students will read and review a variety of research articles related to second language methodologies.
+Students will be introduced to the vocabulary, theory, primary principles, methods and techniques of qualitative, quantitative, and mixed methods of inquiry in the education field.
+They will also learn about action research in the classroom.
+Students will read and review a variety of research articles in the field of education, in general, and in their specific content area.

 AMLA 604 / EDUC 604 - Motivating Students via Technology, 2 credits.